raspbian-packages/python3.5/Doc/library/os.rst

    On Unix, *path* can be of type :class:`str` or :class:`bytes` (use :func:`~os.fsencode` and :func:`~os.fsdecode` to encode and decode :class:`bytes` paths).
 On Windows, *path* must be of type :class:`str`.
-   On both sytems, the type of the :attr:`~DirEntry.name` and :attr:`~DirEntry.path` attributes of each :class:`DirEntry` will be of the same type as *path*.
+   On both systems, the type of the :attr:`~DirEntry.name` and :attr:`~DirEntry.path` attributes of each :class:`DirEntry` will be of the same type as *path*.